 What to Expect When Making The Call

 Deciding to call a cocaine hotline for addiction is a brave step towards improving your future.
-While you may be hesitant, know that a trained professional is ready to help you.
+While you may be hesitant, know that someone is ready to help you.
 They listen to your story without judgement.
 They won’t make you feel ashamed or inferior.
 After all, these hotlines helped countless others going through similar situations.

 While you are free to talk about anything when calling a cocaine helpline, here are some of the common topics: